TheJacksonLaboratory/chia_rep/README.md

 **Probability vectors p_A1 and p_A2**
 - p_A1 = (0.06, 0.05, 0, 0.02, 0.02, 0.009, 0.06, 0.19, 0.17, 0.37)
 - p_A2 = (0.06, 0.08, 0.02, 0.06, 0.05, 0.03, 0.05, 0.11, 0.14, 0.42)

+## Results
+- ChIA-Rep can clearly distinguish between replicates and non-replicates
+- Generally, replicates have positive values and non-replicates have negative values
+- Can take 0 as a threshold to determine the similarity

 ## Usage
 ### Dependencies: